Potting Soil Update - 2011

 30% Rock (lava sand, natural diatomaceous earth (DE), zeolite, granite, etc.)

 10% Sugar (corn meal, dry molasses, wheat meal, etc.)

 *This mixture is not available commercially.
 Hopefully it will be sometime soon.
 For the time being, you'll have to make it yourself.

 Other amendments that are beneficial in small amounts include greensand, beneficial microbes (bacteria and fungi) and organic fertilizers.
 For fertilization use fish meal, kelp meal and alfalfa meal.
 Garrett Juice and Garrett Juice Plus are also excellent fertilizers for plants in containers.
-Also products are available in the Dirt Doctor's Corner of your favorite garden center.
+Also products are available in the Dirt Doctor Destination or your favorite Garden Center.